 - Mining pools.
 Mining pools are another way for individual miners to maximize their potential profits.
 Because Bitcoin mining is inherently competitive, most at-home miners are up against farms full of high-powered machines.
 To level the playing field, some miners have organized pools that people can join to increase their chances of earning BTC.
 A number of exchanges that can be used in Australia such as Binance offer online mining pools for Bitcoin and other proof-of-work coins.
 The process is quite simple and just requires the user to have basic mining hardware, create an account with Binance and obtain the miner IP address.
 Mining pools work exactly like lottery syndicates.
 Contributing a larger number of entries for a prize increases the likelihood of receiving that reward.
 Pools can consist of amateur GPU miners or smaller businesses who agree to split the profits of successfully mining rewards.
-Generally speaking, those in the pool will split earnings based upon the amount of hash power they personally contribute.
+Generally speaking, those in the pool will split earnings based on the amount of hash power they personally contribute.
 For a list of top-rated Bitcoin mining pools according to our reviews, read this article.

 Assuming an individual device can solve an entire block, the miner is entitled to the full block reward (plus transaction fees).
 Bitcoin is deflationary, and its block reward halves approximately every four years.
 In 2009, the reward was 50 BTC, whereas in 2022 it is only 6.25 BTC per block solved.
 However, given the competitiveness of Bitcoin mining, it is essentially impossible for an individual miner to earn a full block reward.